Whether you’re prepping for your first class with us or your nine thousandth, we’ve got some information here that we hope you’ll find helpful.

 This style of yoga is vigorous.
-You will most likely work up a sweat during class so you may want to bring a towel.
+You will most likely work up a sweat during class so you may want to bring a hand towel.
 If you own a yoga mat, please bring it to class.
-If you don’t have a mat, we have some available at the studio for rental ($1); yoga mat rental is free for first-time students.
-We also sell Jade yoga mats at both studio locations.
+If you don’t have a mat, we have some available at the studio for $2 cash-only rental (we also rent hand towels for $2) that benefits NICALOVE; yoga mat rental is free for first-time students.
+We also sell Jade yoga mats.
 You may want to bring a water bottle for after class.
 Filtered water for refill is available at the studio.

 Studio Recommendations and Policies

 Avoid eating a heavy meal two to three hours before class; avoid eating a light meal one to two hours before class.
-Drink plenty of water before class.
+Drink plenty of water before and after class.

 The desk is staffed 30 minutes before the start of any class.
 Plan to arrive at least 10-15 minutes before class to give you enough time to feel settled in.
 Classes begin promptly.
 We do not allow late arrival for class.

-You are not required to sign up online for class, but if you do, please still check in at the sign in desk.
+You are not required to sign up online for class, but if you do, please still let the desk staff know you have arrived.

 You can pay for class by cash, credit card (MasterCard, Visa, American Express, and Discover) or check.
 All class package sales are final.

-If you are a student, please bring your student ID to get the student rate.
+If you are a university student, please present your student ID to the desk staff to get the student rate.

 Restrooms and changing rooms are available for use at the studio.
 We do not have showers.

-Let the teacher know if you are new to yoga or if you are working with any minor injuries or conditions.
+Let the teacher know if you are new to yoga or if you are working with any minor injuries or conditions, including pregnancy.
 If you have a serious injury or condition, please check with your physician before beginning a yoga program.

 Our teachers are more than happy to chat with you about the O2-style, specific poses, and other such goodness — we are all certified Yoga Nerds around here!